 What will we see on this walk in the winter garden?
-We still enjoy looking at the dead, beige colored leaves clinging to the Japanese maples when seen green against the rhododendrons or boxwoods.
+We still enjoy looking at the dead, beige colored leaves clinging to the Japanese maples when seen green against the of rhododendrons or boxwoods.
 One Japanese maple leaf blown by the wind into the deadhead of a rhodo made a nice mini-sculpture.
 We still enjoy the Autumn ferns although they are looking a bit beat up.
 We do not enjoy seeing the evergreen honeysuckle that is now very obvious in the bank of azaleas by the driveway as well as in some other azaleas and rhodos.
 Ditto for the green briar.
 There was a pause in the walk to pull out the honeysuckle.
 Green briar is saved for another day.
 The two inch squares of dwarf Mondo Dead Japanese maple leaf with grass by the brick Photo by Margaret Willis. walkway are looking good.
-The large flower buds on some six foot tall scales.
-Photo M. Willis.
+The large flower buds on some six foot tall deciduous azaleas are looking quite nice.
+That should be a good bloom if the weather cooperates.
+Also, the red flower buds on a large rhodo contrasted nicely with its drooping green leaves.
+On another day with low fog, we saw some of the azaleas frosted Promising bud with reddish because of the hairs on their stems and leaves.